mcu-rust/stm32f1-hal/README.md

 - [ ] More features

 ## 🛠 Contributing
+- Submit PRs with documents, improvements or new peripheral support.
 - Open issues for bugs or feature requests.
-- Submit PRs with improvements or new peripheral support.

 ## 🔖 Keywords
 **stm32 · stm32f1 · rust · embedded-hal · hal · microcontroller · embedded development**